sap-tutorials/Tutorials/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

     The `manifest.yml` file represents the configuration describing your application and how it will be deployed to Cloud Foundry.

     > **IMPORTANT**: Make sure you don't have another application with the name `myapp` in your space.
 If you do, use a different name and adjust the whole tutorial according to it.

-    > Also bear in mind that your application's technical name (in the route) must be **unique** in the whole Cloud Foundry landscape.
-We advice that you use, for example, your subdomain name or part of your subaccount ID to construct the technical name.
-In this tutorial, we use:  `python-1234-aaaa-5678`